 Ibrahim had sent an army against Gwalior immediately after his accession.
-He wanted to accomplish what his father had left half-done.
+He wanted to accomplish what his father had left halfdone.
 It was a little delayed because of Jalal's rebellions and the treason of Azam Humayun Sarwani.
 The death of Raja Man Singh just about this time weakened the enemy; Raja Man Singh was succeeded by this son Vikramjit, who was much inferior to his father in ability and wisdom.
-Ibhrahim dispatched Azam Humanyun Sarwani at the head of an army of thirty thousand horse and three hundred elephants to besiege Gwalior.
+Ibrahim dispatched Azam HumanyunSarwani at the head of an army of thirty thousand horse and three hundred elephants to besiege Gwalior.
 But when he heard of the escape of Jalal he suspected Azam Humanyun and recalled him.
-Another army was sent from Agra Ibhrahim besieged the fort and Vikramjit finding it difficult, was unable to face the royal army and concluded a treaty with Ibrahim Lodhi.
-He handed over the City and fort of Gwalior to the sultan and in return he was appointed the governor of Shamshabad.
-The victory of Gwalior increased the power and prestige of the Sultan.
+Another army was sent from Agra Ibrahim besieged the fort and Vikramjit finding it difficult, was unable to face the royal army and concluded a treaty with Ibrahim Lodhi.
+He handed over the city and fort of Gwalior to the sultan and in return he was appointed the governor of Shamshabad.
+The victory of Gwalior increased he power and prestige of the Sultan.